-As hospitals consider converting their existing HOPD’s to ASCs, many factors should be considered before determining if this is the appropriate strategy.
-Obviously, the financial impact to the hospital is always a concern.
-An experienced ASC developer (insert shameless plug for Compass here) can assist with the strategy evaluation, financial analysis, licensure, and on-going operational oversight in the lower-cost setting.
+As hospitals consider converting their existing HOPDs to ASCs, many factors should be considered before determining if this is the appropriate strategy.
+Obviously, the financial impact on the hospital is always a concern.
+An experienced ASC developer (insert shameless plug for Compass here) can assist with the strategy evaluation, financial analysis, licensure, and ongoing operational oversight in the lower-cost setting.
 Additionally, many surgeon partners who invest in the ASC prefer to have a third-party manager involved in the operations and partnership oversight.

-For those systems that intend to proceed with the development of a new ASC (via a HOPD conversion or new facility), having an experienced ASC operator has been a benefit to many other hospitals who have pursued this same strategy.
+For those systems that intend to proceed with the development of a new ASC (via an HOPD conversion or new facility), having an experienced ASC operator has been a benefit to many other hospitals that have pursued this same strategy.

 Compass has helped many health systems evaluate whether an ASC is appropriate for its respective market.
 Many times, the answer to the strategic analysis is not to proceed with the ASC development.
 The goal is to find the pathway that suits the system in the long run, even if there is some short-term pain due to the loss of better-paying HOPD surgeries.

 Lastly, those who think most creatively about how to market the ASC asset to payers and employers will benefit.
 While not a magic bullet, marketing to large employers to grow market share becomes much easier with a high-performance ASC in the health system network